pingcap/docs/tidb-cloud/use-chat2query-api.md

 > **Note:**
 >
 > Chat2Query API is only available for [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) clusters.
+If you want to use on TiDB Dedicated, please contact [support](/tidb-cloud/tidb-cloud-support.md).

 ## Before you begin